David Garibaldi (artist): Career

 On April 11, 2009, Garibaldi appeared on The 700 Club and painted a portrait of Jesus.
 On July 29, 2010, he painted his first self-portrait during a benefit performance at the 11th Annual Sacramento Film and Music Festival at the Crest Theatre, following the world premiere of Walking Dreams, a documentary about his work directed by Chad Ross.
 On April 20, 2012, Garibaldi painted Jeremy Lin during halftime of the New York Knicks game.

-Garibaldi appeared in the seventh season of America's Got Talent.
+In 2012, Garibaldi appeared in the seventh season of America's Got Talent.
 He went to the finals with his act, David Garibaldi and His CMYK's, finishing in fourth place.

-In 2019, Garibaldi appeared as the opening act for KISS on their End of the Road World Tour.
+From 2019 to 2025, Garibaldi appeared as the opening act for KISS on their End of the Road World Tour.

 On December 9, 2021, Garibaldi appeared as a special guest at the Juice WRLD Day event held at Chicago's United Center where he painted several paintings of the late rapper, two of which were given to attendees.

 On Martin Luther King Jr. Day in January 2022, Garibaldi painted a portrait of King during halftime of a Cleveland Cavaliers NBA game.

+In 2023-2024, Garibaldi toured with Andrea Bocelli, painting onstage while Bocelli sang.
+Auctioning his paintings raised more than $1 million for the Andre Bocelli Foundation.

 Style

-Garibaldi's work is strongly derivative of the work of artist Denny Dent and Jean-Pierre Blanchard.
+Although Garibaldi's work has been compared with the work of artist Denny Dent and Jean-Pierre Blanchard, his performance style is unique in its integration of choreography and storytelling.